 NEMT and PACE

 PACE participants do not use the NEMT broker for any trips.
-PACE provides its own transportation through PACE vans.
-The PACE organization is at full financial risk and integrates transportation into its capitated payment.
-PACE vans pick up participants for day center attendance, transport them to PACE-network medical appointments, and return them home.
+The PACE organization is at full financial risk and integrates transportation into its capitated payment, so PACE vans handle day-center attendance, PACE-network medical appointments, and the trip home.
+If a participant has a non-PACE medical need, the interdisciplinary team must authorize the visit and arrange the transportation; neither PACE nor the broker will pay for an unauthorized non-PACE trip.
+For more, see the Georgia PACE program guide.

 NEMT for dual-eligibles